iangneal/dotfiles/README.md

 `./setup.sh`

 Then restart your shell, and all the changes should take place (for non-bash configurations, the changes should take place the next time you launch the application).

 Note: For further changes to bash after running `./setup.sh` at least once on your machine, running `refresh` will re-source your `.bashrc` and the changes will take place immediately and not require a shell restart.

-## Humble Requests

-Please put all bash configurations into `.bashrc` and not in `.bash_profile`.
+### For those of us new to bash

+#### .bashrc vs .bash\_profile

+.bashrc is for non-login shells, and .bash_profile is for login shells.
+If you want something to only show up at login, do it in .bash_profile, not .bashrc.
+Otherwise, put it in .bashrc